loosolab/UROPA/docs/uropa-example.md

 |peak_21044 | chr1 | 1406116 |	1406250.5 | 1406385 | gene | 1407143 | 1433228 | + | 892 | start | upstream	|  0.0  | 0.0 |	ATAD3B | 0 |
 |peak_21044 | chr1 | 1406116 |	1406250.5 | 1406385 | gene | 1385069 | 1405538 | + | 712 | end	 | downstream |	0.0 | 0.0 |	ATAD3C | 0 |

-[Table 7 : All_hits_table for an H3K4me1-peak annotated with two genes according to the above config file ]
+[Table 7 : AllHits_table for an H3K4me1-peak annotated with two genes according to the above config file ]

 Due to the fact that no 'feature.position' was defined, the distance shown in the table is measured from the ` min(|[start,center,end] - peak.center|) `,